iGavroche/Ninode-RealESRGAN_Upscaler/README.md

 # Preface

 <p align="justify">This node uses the RealESRGAN model from
-xinntao.
+xinntao [1].
 This is my personal favourite upscaling model and upscaling approach.</p>

+## Upscaling

+On can set the scaling factor is steps of 0.1.
+There is for the moment no limit for the factor.
+I scaled a testimage up with a factor of 30.0.

-# Node Preview
+## Node Preview

 ![Bildschirmfoto vom 2025-02-08 16-32-33](https://github.com/user-attachments/assets/eefc86af-87fb-4fe0-bf41-df37dc93eb5a)

-# Workflow Preview
+## Workflow Preview

 ![image](https://github.com/user-attachments/assets/8ac47db6-6293-44d3-98e0-aae302bab020)